 Slow Start: Provides a gradual increase in high voltage output until the maximum set point is reached.
 The standard ramp time is 5 seconds.
-Various slow start times can be accommodated.
-Consult Spellman's Sales Department for information on slow start Options.
+See Controlled Ramping for User controls of ramp up times.

 If a fault occurs, the power supply will revert to the Shutdown mode indicated by extinguishing of X-ray ON LED and the via RS-232 as HV OFF.
 To reset a fault, a clear command followed by HV ON command must be sent via RS-232.

-Power Factor and Universal Input: The input voltage of the DXB can operate within the range from 85VAC to 265VAC for the 300Watt Model and at 180 -264vac, for the 600Watt Model.
+Power Factor and Universal Input: The input voltage of the DXM100 can operate within the range from 180 - 264vac.
 The power factor is actively corrected across this entire range and is better than 0.99 at full load.